joone/joone.github.io/content/posts/webkit-caret-color-change/index.md

      }
      return elementStyle.visitedDependentColorWithColorFilter(CSSPropertyCaretColor);
 ```
-One of the reviewer asked me to use RefPtr(smart pointer) instead of auto so I changed this line as follows:
+One of the reviewers asked me to use `RefPtr` (a smart pointer) instead of `auto`, so I changed this line as follows:
 ```c++
 auto parentElement = node ? node->parentElement() : nullptr;
 ```